ricsanfre/pi-cluster/docs/_docs/monitoring.md

 - Create a manifest file `minio-metrics-service.yml` for creating the Kuberentes service pointing to a external server used by Prometheus to scrape Minio metrics.

-  This service. as it happens with k3s-metrics must be a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) and [without selector](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) and the endpoints must be defined explicitely
+  This service. as it happens with k3s-metrics must be a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) and [without selector](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) and the endpoints must be defined explicitly

   The service will be use the Minio endpoint (TCP port 9091) for scraping all metrics.
   ```yml